lightdash/lightdash/docs/docs/get-started/setup-a-dbt-cloud-project.md

 lightdash_1  | ------------------------------------------
 ```

-:::warn
+:::info

 Lightdash will only connect to your development environment while you have the dbt cloud development
 environment open in your browser.
-Once you finish developing, lightdash won't be able to connect.
+Once you finish developing, Lightdash won't be able to connect.

 :::